Traffic penalty fee

 - not wearing a seatbelt.

 Some of the traffic penalty fees will affect your right to drive.
-A driving ban can be imposed on the driver if they have committed three traffic offences affecting the right to drive in one year or four in two years.
-If the driver has held a driving licence less than two years, the limit for assessing their right to drive is two offences in one year or three offences in two years.
+A driving ban based on repeated offences can be imposed on the driver if they have committed three traffic offences affecting the right to drive within one year or four within two years.
+If the driver has held a driving licence for less than two years, the limit for assessing their right to drive is two offences within one year or three offences within two years.

 - exceeding the speed limit by more than 10 km/h in an area where the speed limit is 20–60 km/h